Are you interested in modifying your t-shirt and making it look even better by personalizing it? Screen Printing or Sublimation is at your service!

 On the other hand, Silk Screening or Screen Printing creates a lifted unique textured design.
 The design stays durable after some washes, yet it may crack eventually.
 It is economical to use Screen Printing when you have bulk orders, as its setup costs are relatively high.
 Also, it would work best when you use fewer colors.

-Both the printing techniques have their benefits and drawbacks.
+The difference between screen print and sublimation both printing techniques have their benefits and drawbacks.
 However, one should remember that businesses highly use both methods depending on the work they want to perform.
 Clothing manufacturers not only use the two techniques described in the article above but also use several other printing methods for different printing purposes.